marbel89/df-animal-breeder/README.md

 - **Zone unassignment**: Caging animals doesn't automatically unassign them from pastures.
 Unassign manually first.
 - **Father tracking**: Some species (rabbits) don't track paternity.
 Father_ID will be -1.
 -  Well, the feature of attribute inheritance needs to be patched in, to begin with...
+-  ** I have a widescreen, so it might look terrible for smaller screens.
+Todo: Resizable window **

 ## Future features